 In no case the application of these performance conditions may lead to an acquisition of more than 100% of the original grant.

-The achievement of these performance conditions will be assessed and validated annually by the Compensation and Nomination shares were awarded to Partners and specific Non Partners employees of the Group (818 employees).
+The achievement of these performance conditions will be assessed and validated annually by the Compensation and Nomination Committee.

 October 23, 2019 performance shares plan